The Sword Song

 Mathieu Romano and stage director Pier Lamandé have conceived an original plot based on the Five Elements of Japanese culture, in which a man (Masato Matsuura) retires from his fellow men (the choir) in order to return to them as a better person.
 One after the other he consults earth, water, fire, wind, void and plenitude with his question: what is my place in this world?

-This programme in five acts in based around a selection of vocal masterpieces: Veljo Tormis’s Curse upon Iron, a shamanic piece which uses sword dancing to induce a trance ; Schubert’s famous Song of the spirits over the water and The hurdy-gurdy man from Winterreise (Winter Journey) ; the choral version of Mahler’s Ich bin der Welt abhanden gekommen ; Johann Hermann Schein’s motet Die mit Tränen säen… The voices of Aedes’s singers and the Nō actor meet and exchange, the ensemble borrowing from Yokyoku while Masato Matsuura helps himself to some Western choral repertoire from his place within the choir.
+This programme in five acts in based around a selection of vocal masterpieces: Veljo Tormis’ Curse upon Iron, a shamanic piece which uses sword dancing to induce a trance ; Schubert’s famous Song of the Spirits over the Water and The hurdy-gurdy man from Winterreise (Winter Journey) ; the choral version of Richard Wagner’s Im Treibhaus or the magnificent atmospheric piece by composer Evelin Seepar… The voices of Aedes’s singers and the Nō actor meet and exchange, the ensemble borrowing from Yokyoku while Masato Matsuura helps himself to some Western choral repertoire from his place within the choir.

-Throughout this exploration we hear Bach’s famous melody O Haupt voll Blut harmonised differently as we move from one act to the next, whilst the central pillar of the work is Aurélien Dumont’s piece for choir, Nō artist-sword dancer and two instruments, revealing to the listener the music of the elements which links us to the world.
+Two famous melodies, representative of the Western and Japanese cultures, will link the works together through multiple variations.
+Aurélien Dumont’s piece for choir, Nō artist-sword dancer and two instruments, will be the central pillar of this performance, revealing to the listener the music of the elements which links us to the world.

 PROLOGUE